cs11wcq/OrderBook/README.md

 # OrderBook
-(Note:Project instructions is attached in a word doc called "OrderBookInstructions.doc")
+(Note: Project instructions is attached in a word doc called "OrderBookInstructions.doc")

 This is a coding project dealing with complicated logic and the algorithm for when trades should occur in stock market.
 My main code is the two files **App.java** and **Order.java** under the **src\main\java\com\app folder**.
 And the tester file is called BasicAppTest.java under the **src\test\java\com\app folder**.
 The test cases are under **src\test\resources folder**.
 The code passed all test cases and works completely correctly